-Here's How Long the iOS 15 Update Takes
+Here's How Long the iOS 15.1 Update Takes

 Once you’ve prepared, it’s time to start the download process.

-If you’re on a newer version of iOS like iOS 14.8 you’ll, again, see the smallest download size.
+If you’re on the newest version of iOS 15 you’ll, again, see the smallest download size.
 If you’re running an older version, your download could be larger.

-If you’re on a fast Wi-Fi network, the download could finish up in 10 minutes.
+If you’re on a fast Wi-Fi network, the download could finish up in less than 10 minutes.
 If your connection is slower, or you’re downloading during peak hours, you might be looking at 15 minutes or more.

-If you’re moving up from iOS 14.8, your installation could take about 10 minutes to complete.
-It took about 10 minutes to install on an iPhone 12 running iOS 14.8.
+If you’re moving up from iOS 15.0.2, your installation should take less than 15 minutes to complete.
+It took about seven minutes to install on an iPhone 12 that was previously running iOS 15.0.2.

 Your iPhone might reboot itself a couple of times during the installation process, but this is perfectly normal.
 Your device should boot up normally once the installation process completes.